wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 Patterns:

+<a name="InitContainers"></a>

+An Init container prepares the main container started from the same Pod.

+So Init containers are run before the main container.

 <a name="Ambassador"></a>

-The <strong>ambassador</strong> pattern is to <strong>proxy</strong> in front of accessing a database (perhaps charded)<a target="_blank" href="https://medium.com/@bjammal/hands-on-ambassador-pattern-625a13ceb8b7?">*</a>
+The <strong>ambassador</strong> pattern is a <strong>proxy</strong> in front of accessing <strong>data</strong>.

+Use cases:

+   * chard data among several physical databases, for better performance and redundancy<a target="_blank" href="https://medium.com/@bjammal/hands-on-ambassador-pattern-625a13ceb8b7?">*</a>

-One use case is to make consistent the format of dates sent to the database.
+   * make consistent the format of dates sent to the database.

-Another use case is to route requests to one of several databases (dev/test/prod).
+   * route requests to one of several databases (dev/test/prod).

 <a name="Adapter"></a>